 That said it is recommended that you consume some carbohydrates in the Keto diet but they are not an essential food group.
 This is because your body can produce everything that it gets from carbs by itself.

-However, by ensuring that you consume good carbs then you are making things easier on your body.
+However, by ensuring that you consume good carbs then you are making things easier on your body when it comes to cutting carbs on keto.
 The basis of the Keto diet is that you encourage your body to enter a state of Ketosis.
 This is a metabolic state where the levels of ketones in your organs are at a higher level than normal.
 When your body is in ketosis it is much easier for you to burn calories and any excess energy that is needed from your body will be taken from existing fat stores.

-When your body is in a constant state of Ketosis then it becomes very efficient at burning fat which is why it is an effective weight loss strategy.
+When your body is in a constant state of Ketosis then it becomes very efficient at burning fat which is why it is an effective weight loss strategy for cutting carbs on keto.
 It is possible to keep your body in this state even when you consume carbs and so there is no need to cut them out completely.
 However, you do need to ensure that you are not consuming excessive amounts of simple carbohydrates.

 Carbs Help Your Brain To Function Properly